huggingface/blog/audio-datasets.md

  }
 ```

+`cast_column` provides an easy mechanism for resampling audio datasets as required.

 ### 2. Pre-Processing Function

-One of the most challenging aspects of working with audio datasets is preparing the data in the right format for the
+One of the most challenging aspects of working with audio datasets is preparing the data in the right format for our
 model.
 Using 🤗 Datasets' [`map`](https://huggingface.co/docs/datasets/v2.6.1/en/process#map) method, we can write a
-function to pre-process a single sample of the dataset, and then handily apply it to every sample without any code
+function to pre-process a single sample of the dataset, and then apply it to every sample without any code changes.
-changes.

 First, let's load a processor object from 🤗 Transformers.
-This processor pre-processes the audio
+This processor pre-processes the audio to input features and
-inputs and tokenises the target text.
-The `AutoProcessor` class is used to load a pre-trained processor
-from a given model checkpoint.
+tokenises the target text to labels.
+The `AutoProcessor` class is used to load a processor from a given model checkpoint.
 In the example, we load the processor from OpenAI's [Whisper medium.en](https://huggingface.co/openai/whisper-medium.en)
 checkpoint, but you can change this to any model identifier on the Hugging Face Hub:

 ```python